Table of Contents

 4) Managing Communication

-When you become a Product Owner, you will work with several people, like developers, Scrum Masters, stakeholders, and end users.
+When you become a Scrum Product Owner, you will work with several people, like Developers, Scrum Masters, stakeholders, and end users.
 So, you must explain things clearly to avoid any confusion.
-You also need to listen carefully, answer questions, and give updates.
+You also need to listen carefully, answer questions and give updates.
 Good communication helps everyone work well together.

 5) Understanding Client Requirements